The Caldwell County Bounty is happening now on the second Tuesday of the month June - August, as funding allows. Learn more here.

-The 2019 Caldwell County feral hog bounty may be claimed on the first Wednesday of each month until August 7.
-During that period, you can bring in feral hog tails and/or certified buying station receipts to Smith Supply Co., 1830 Colorado Street, Lockhart, between the hours of 12pm-3pm.
+The 2021 Caldwell County feral hog bounty may be claimed on the first Wednesday of each month until August 12.
+During that period, you can bring in feral hog tails and/or certified buying station receipts to Smith Supply Co., 1830 Colorado Street, Lockhart, between the hours of 1-3 PM.

 Tails and/or receipts must be from feral hogs harvested in Caldwell County.
 Participants will be required to complete a W-9 and a participation form.
-Participation forms can be found linked below or at Smith Supply.
-The property owner’s name and contact information where the hogs were harvested are required on the form.
+Participation forms can be found linked below or on the day of, at Smith Supply.
+The property owner’s name and contact information for where the hogs were harvested from are required on the form.

-The Caldwell County program efforts includes free coral trapping equipment to 17 local participants.
-To be eligible to receive a free trapping kit, participants must confirm that they own or manage land in Caldwells County by completing a 2019 Feral Hog Damage and Control Survey (link to PDF and ONLINE survey provided below).
-Surveys can also be picked up at the Caldwell County AgriLife Extension Office, 1403 Blackjack Street, Ste.
-B, Lockhart, TX 78644, on bounty days at Smith Supply.
+The Caldwell County program efforts includes free corral trapping equipment for three local participants.
+To be eligible to receive a free trapping kit, participants must confirm that they own or manage land in Caldwell County by completing a 2020 Feral Hog Damage and Control Survey - linked below.
+Surveys can also be picked up at the Caldwell County AgriLife Extension Office, located at 1403 Blackjack Street, Ste.
+B, Lockhart, TX 78644, or on bounty days at Smith Supply.

 Dawn Tschirhart, Treasurer